mscottsewell/Dataverse-NameBuilder-XrmToolBox-Configurator/docs/USAGE.md

 ### 6.3 Retrieve configuration from Dataverse steps

-1. Click **Retrieve Configuration** on the ribbon.
+1. Click **Retrieve Configured Entity** on the ribbon.
 2. A dialog appears listing all NameBuilder plug-in types and their registered **Create** and **Update** steps for each entity.
 3. Select a specific step containing the configuration you want to edit.
 4. The tool queries the step's unsecure configuration (JSON), parses it, and populates the designer with all field blocks and global settings.
+This is useful when you want to load a different step than the auto-load picked.
 5. Edit as needed and publish back (see 6.4) or export for backup.

 ### 6.4 Publish back to Dataverse